Abinaya-T/FullStack-AdminTable/README.md

 This project is built using

 - `Apollo GraphQL server`
-- `React.js` for components, styled using `TailwindCSS`
+- `React.js` for components, `react-table` to render Table component , styled using `TailwindCSS`
 - `Apollo Client`
 - `Prisma` as ORM and `SQLite` to persist data.
-- For Testing - `Apollo Sandbox`, IDE for testing GraphQL endpoints and testing libs such as `jest`, `react-testing-libraries`, `apollo/client/testing`
+-  For Testing - `Apollo Sandbox`- IDE for testing GraphQL endpoints and testing libs such as `jest`, `react-testing-libraries`, `apollo/client/testing`

+## Known Bugs

+- testing is not yet completed.

+## Areas of Improvement

+- Unit & Integration testing
+- Use Typescript instead of Javascript
+- User Authentication
+- Package the app using Docker

 ### Policy